The Blame Game

 git blame src/index.js

-And voila!
-You'll get an output that looks something like this:
+You will get output that looks something like this:

 9e8f7a2 (Alice 2025-06-15 10:30:00 -0700 1) import React from 'react';